 What is NFC Forum?

-The organization creates specifications, certifies products, and promotes the use of NFC technology.
-It is open to all companies that want to use or develop NFC technology.
+The company develops specifications, accredits goods, and promotes the application of NFC technology.
+It is accessible to any business that wants to employ or advance NFC technology.

 - NFC Type 1 Tag